 Processor for DEC VAX-11

-The instruction system of VAX-11 cannot fail to amaze with its vastness and the presence of very rare and often unique commands, for example, for working with bit fields or several types of queues, for calculating the CRC, multiplying decimal strings, ...
-Many instructions have both three-address variants (like ARM) and two-address variants (like x86), but there are also four-address instructions, for example, the extended division – EDIV.
+The instruction system of the VAX-11 cannot fail to amaze with its vastness and the presence of very rare and often unique commands.
+For example it has commands for working with bit fields, for working with several types of queues, for calculating the CRC, for multiplying decimal strings, etc. Many instructions have both three-address variants (like the ARM) and two-address variants (like the x86), but there are also four-address instructions, for example, the extended division – EDIV.
 Of course, there is support for working with floating point numbers.

-|The VAX-11/785 is also a computer (1984) – the fastest among the VAX-11, with its processor speed comparable to the IBM PC AT or ARM Evaluation System|
+|The VAX-11/785 is also a computer (1984) – the fastest among the VAX-11 series, with its processor speed comparable to the IBM PC AT or ARM Evaluation System|

-Several VAX-11 systems are available for use over the network.
-And this distinguishes them favorably from the IBM/370 systems with which they competed.
+Several VAX-11 systems are available for use over the network and this distinguishes them favorably from the IBM/370 systems with which they competed.